 Marc Staal — Hockey

 On March 5, 2013, New York Rangers' defenseman Marc Staal was struck above the right eye by a deflected slap shot.
 After collapsing to the ice, Staal was able to skate to the dressing room.
 He was not wearing a protective visor.
 Later that evening, Staal was seen by an ophthalmologist, who found an orbital fracture and a tear to his retina — the optic nerve, however, remained attached.
 Although surgery wasn't necessary, Staal did require different medications and eye drops, and he missed the remainder of the season with dizziness and facial pain.
-Staal returned to the ice the following season at 100% and is now a vocal proponent of mandatory visor use in the NHL.
+Staal returned to the ice the following season at 100% and became a vocal proponent of mandatory visor use in the NHL.
+The league began requiring new players to wear visors in the 2013-14 season, and nearly all players wear them today.

 Bryce Florie — Baseball